PlanQK/planqk-platform-docs/platform_instructions/service_platform.md

 # Service Platform

 You have your quantum code ready in a Python file and want to provide it to others as a service via the PlanQK platform?
 Great!
-Only a few more steps until your service is ready and can be deployed!
-Any questions regarding this process are answered here.
+Only a few more steps until your service is ready and can be deployed for customers to subscribe to them.
-Also, if you want to subscribe to services from the quantum service store or run jobs you find some information on that here as well.

-To deploy your algorithm as service and to advertise it in the platform's marketplace, you need to perform the following steps:

-1. Develop your quantum algorithm with Python.
-2. Embed the python code in our user code template to generate a service out of it.
-3. Test the service on your local development machine with Docker.
-4. Deploy the service on the PlanQK platform.
-5. Let your customers subscribe to your service through applications.
+Any questions regarding this process, as well as subscribing to services and job executions will be answered here.

-## Service Development and Testing
+## Service Provisioning

 You should solely focus on the development of great quantum algorithms.
-Our platform helps you transform them to services that can be called by your customers through standardized HTTP interfaces.
+Our platform helps you transforming them into services that can be called by external customers via standardized HTTP interfaces.
+In order to deploy your algorithm as a service and to provide them in the platform's marketplace, you need to follow these steps:

-Therefore, you need to embed your algorithm code in our *user code template*.
+1. Embed your python code into our user code template.
-After you did that you can test the service on your local development machine.
+2. Test your service locally with Docker.
+3. Deploy the service on the PlanQK platform.

+Each of these points will be discussed in detail in the upcoming sections.

-### Embedding the Algorithm Code into the User Code Template
+### 1. Embedding the Python Code into the User Code Template

 First, you need to download or generate the template.
 In order to generate it, follow these steps: